naidaire/lesson13_logstic_regression/README.md

 | Source Materials | Original files used to create this lesson | [Here](./assets/slides/) |
 | Extra Materials | Examples of Logistic Regression Implementation | [Here](./assets/examples/) |

+The datasets are used because they are familiar datasets from previous lessons and have binary targets for logistic regression.

 ---

 ## Learning Objectives
-- **Recall** how to perform linear regression in scikit-learn
+- Recall how to perform linear regression in scikit-learn.
-- **Demonstrate** why logistic regression is a better alternative for classification than linear regression
+- Demonstrate why logistic regression is a better alternative for classification than linear regression.
-- **Understand** the concept of probability, odds, e, log, and log-odds in relation to machine learning
+- Understand the concepts of probability, odds, e, log, and log-odds in relation to machine learning.
-- **Explain** how logistic regression works
+- Explain how logistic regression works.
-- **Interpret** logistic regression coefficients
+- Interpret logistic regression coefficients.
-- **Use** logistic regression with categorical features
+- Use logistic regression with categorical features.
-- **Compare** logistic regression with other models
+- Compare logistic regression with other models.
-- **Utilize** different metrics for evaluating classifier models
+- Utilize different metrics for evaluating classifier models.
-- **Construct** a confusion matrix based on predicted classes
+- Construct a confusion matrix based on predicted classes.

 ---

 ## Lesson Outline

+TOTAL (170 min)
-- Refresher: Fitting and Visualizing a Linear Regression using scikit-learn
+- Refresher: Fitting and Visualizing a Linear Regression using scikit-learn (20 min)
-- Refresher: Interpreting Linear Regression Coefficients
+- Refresher: Interpreting Linear Regression Coefficients (15 min)
-- Predicting a Categorical Response
+- Predicting a Categorical Response (15 min)
-- Using logistic regression for classification
+- Using logistic regression for classification (10 min)
-- Probability, odds ratio, e, log, and log-odds
+- Probability, odds ratio, e, log, and log-odds (30 min)
-  - Understanding e and the natural logarithm
+  - Understanding e and the natural logarithm (20 min)
-  - The log-odds ratio
+  - The log-odds ratio (10 min)
 - What is Logistic Regression?
+(10 min)
-- Interpreting Logistic Regression Coefficients
+- Interpreting Logistic Regression Coefficients (20 min)
-- Using Logistic Regression with Categorical Features
+- Using Logistic Regression with Categorical Features (15 min)
-- Comparing Logistic Regression to Other Models
+- Comparing Logistic Regression to Other Models (10 min)
-- Advanced Classifcation Metrics
+- Advanced Classifcation Metrics (25 min)
-  - Accuracy, True Positive Rate, and False Negative Rate
+  - Accuracy, True Positive Rate, and False Negative Rate (15 min)
-  - The accuracy paradox
+  - The accuracy paradox (10 min)
+- OPTIONAL: How Many Samples Are Needed?
 - Lesson Review

 ---